kentimsit/cronos-zkevm-hardhat-boilerplate/README.md

     see https://docs.zksync.io/build/sdks/js/zksync-ethers/getting-started.html)
 -   hardhat (see https://docs.zksync.io/build/tooling/hardhat/migrating-to-zksync.html)

 It was created using a standard hardhat project (https://hardhat.org/hardhat-runner/docs/guides/project-setup), and then migrated to be compatible with ZK Stack using the instructions described in the ZK Sync documentation ("migration guide").

-See `package.json` for the full list of dependencies.
+IMPORTANT: See `package.json` for the full list of dependencies.
+(In particular, requires @matterlabs/hardhat-zksync-verify for contract verification).

 To install the dependencies of this repository, type `npm install`.